percona/community/content/events/streams-mysql/_index.md

 * September, 2nd - [Designing a Schema](/events/streams-mysql/2022-09-02-designing-a-schema/)

-* September, 16th -  How to Benchmark Your MySQL Database
+* September, 30th -  Finding Poorly Designed Schema's and How to Fix Them

-* September, 30th - How to Secure MySQL
+* October, 14th- How to Benchmark Your MySQL Database

-* October, 14th - Setting Up a MySQL Connection Pool
+* October, 28th - How to Secure MySQL

-* October, 28th - Using MySQL and Redis to Boost Performance
+* November, 11th- Setting Up a MySQL Connection Pool

-* November, 11th - Finding Poorly Designed Schema’s and How to Fix Them
+* November, 25th - Using MySQL and Redis to Boost Performance

-* November, 25th - Archiving MySQL Data
+* December, 9th - Archiving MySQL Data

-* December, 9th - Auditing MySQL
+* December, 23rd - Auditing MySQL

-* December, 23rd - Setting Up and Optimizing MySQL Aurora
+* January, 6th - Setting Up and Optimizing MySQL Aurora

-* January, 6th - Replicating MySQL Cross-Cloud
+* January, 20th - Replicating MySQL Cross-Cloud

-* January, 20th - Cross K8 Cluster MySQL Replication
+* February, 3rd - Cross K8 Cluster MySQL Replication

-* February, 3rd - Kubernetes for DBA’s
+* September, 2nd - Kubernetes for DBA’s

-* September, 2nd - MySQL Running on Kubernetes Operations
+* February, 17th - MySQL Running on Kubernetes Operations

-* February, 17th - Exploring the Scalability Limits of MySQL on Kubernetes
+* March, 3d - Exploring the Scalability Limits of MySQL on Kubernetes

 The attendance is free and open to the public.
 Subscribe to our channels on [YouTube](https://www.youtube.com/channel/UCLJ0Ok4HeUBrRYF4irturVA) and [Twitch](https://www.twitch.tv/perconacommunity).